 Wilson is the representative for Florida’s 24th congressional district (view map) and is a Democrat.
 She has served since Jan 3, 2013.
 Wilson is next up for reelection in 2024 and serves until Jan 3, 2025.
 She is 80 years old.

 She was previously the representative for Florida’s 17th congressional district as a Democrat from 2011 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Wilson is shown as a purple triangle. (analysis methodology)
+Wilson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Wilson sponsors bills primarily in these issue areas:

-From Jan 2011 to Jul 2016, Wilson missed 270 of 3,991 roll call votes, which is 6.8%.
-This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 5 explanations for these missed votes.
+From Jan 2011 to Dec 2022, Wilson missed 590 of 7,297 roll call votes, which is 8.1%.
+This is much worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |2013 Jan-Jan 112th Congress||5||0||0.0%||0th|